M.S. in Libraries, Informatics and Technology in Education (LITE)

-The Master of Science in Library Media Education is a dual concentration program in information services (LMS) and educational technology (EDTECH).
-It prepares persons for service as library media specialists, training development specialists, educational technology specialists, and information service specialists in schools, colleges, public libraries, and private organizations.
+The Master of Science in Libraries, Informatics and Technology in Education (LITE) prepares persons for service as library media specialists, training development specialists, educational technology specialists, and information service specialists in schools, colleges, public libraries, and private organizations.

 Students who seek teacher certification in the school library media or educational technology must follow the requirements for teacher certification.
 Both may be used for the Kentucky Rank II or Rank I salary levels.

 Admission to the program does not require prior teacher certification, and students may complete the program without seeking any teacher certification.

 All applications must meet the following admission requirements: